Norway Citizenship by Investment - Guide for Foreign Investors in 2023

 Below, our immigration lawyers in Norway explain the main requirements associated with the investor visa program.
 We are at your service if you want to apply for it.

-Conditions to obtain a Norway investor visa
+Conditions to obtain a Norway investor visa in 2023

 While citizens of EU, EEA countries and Sweden benefit from less stringent requirements if they are seeking immigration to Norway, non-EU citizens who want to acquire residence here must apply for visa that enable them to live and work or own companies here.
 The Norway investment visa is one of the most suitable programs under which this category of immigrants can successfully enter and relocate here.

 Here are the main conditions under which a foreign citizen can obtain Norway citizenship by investment:

 - the scheme is open to persons who have turned the legal age of 18;

 - these must have clean criminal records upon filing for residency;

 - the amount of money to be invested starts at 100,000 euros and has no limits for those willing to invest more

 - the money must be invested in a qualifying business and must support the creation of jobs.

 This program is one of the most appealing among Northern European countries thanks to the investment requirements and to the fact that it is open to those interested in some of Norway’s most appealing economic sectors.